LostNintendoHistory/Lost-NDS-TV/fwpatch/README.md

 ## 2. Dump your firmware

-After install v8a_flashme_noauto dump your firmware using [DSBF Dump](http://www.ds-scene.net/?s=viewtopic&nid=2460)
+After installing v8a_flashme_noauto , dump your firmware using the [DSBF Dump](http://www.ds-scene.net/?s=viewtopic&nid=2460) firmware on your flashcart.
+You will obtain your firmware in the microSD of your flashcart.

 ## 3. Patch firmware with IPS

  - Download  [Lunar IPS](https://www.romhacking.net/utilities/240/)
  - Open Lunar IPS and click on "Apply IPS Patch"
  - Open `ndstvout-patch.ips`
- - Now select "*All files*" (in the right corner) and select your dump firmware
+ - Now select "*All files*" (in the right corner) and select your dumped firmware from step 2
- - After a window comes out that says "The file was successfully patched", your CFW with TV out enable will be ready.
+ - After a window comes out that says "The file was successfully patched", your CFW with TV OUT enabled will be ready.

-## 4. Check your CFW in a emulator before install
+## 4. Check your CFW in a emulator before installing

 **IMPORTANT: If you don't want to get a brick please check your CFW in the emulator**